 There are many memorials in Boston related to the Civil War.
 But only one “official” monument was erected by the city to honor those from Boston who died in the war.
-Originally known as the “Army and Navy Monument,” the Boston Soldiers and Sailors Monument is, I think, one of the most handsome war memorials in the Commonwealth.
-I am also intrigued by the sad story of the sculptor who created it.
+The Boston Soldiers and Sailors Monument is one of the most imposing war memorials in the Commonwealth.
+The story behind the monument, as well as that of the sculptor, are worth noting.

 The monument stands on a modest knoll known somewhat grandiosely as Flagstaff Hill.
 It is the highest point on Boston Common (although not by much) and was so named when a large flagstaff was placed there in 1837.
 The flagstaff was removed in the late 1860s to make way for the monument.

 The movement to build a memorial to Boston’s soldiers and sailors was underway in 1866, just a year after the war ended.
 The sculptor chosen for this imposing tribute was Martin Milmore.

 Martin was born in Sligo, Ireland in 1844.
 When he was seven, his widowed mother emigrated to Boston and soon after made arrangements for her sons to join her in America.
 Martin’s older brother Joseph became a stonecutter and educated Martin in that trade.
 Martin took it a step further and became a brilliant sculptor.
 By the late 1860s, the two had opened a studio together in Boston’s South End and had a number of impressive works to their credit.
 Among these are the massive soldier’s monuments in Jamaica Plain and Charlestown, as well as the enigmatic “American Sphinx”–an unusual Civil War memorial at Mount Auburn Cemetery in Cambridge.